Git in Action!

 Installing Git & Setting up SSH

-[!NOTE] Use the username and email you use for Github, or it would lead to errors!
+[!NOTE] Use the username and email you use for Github, or it would lead to issues!

 For Windows